seejl25/road_accident_analysis/README.md

 This project aims to analyze road accident data for the years 2021 and 2022 using Microsoft Excel.
 The main objective is to derive actionable insights into accident severity, contributing factors, and casualty trends through an interactive dashboard.

 The project includes:
+- Creation of key performance indicators (KPIs)
 - Complete data cleaning and transformation in Excel
-- Creation of key performance indicators (KPIs)
 - Interactive charts and slicers for dynamic filtering
 - A centralized dashboard for clear visualization
+- SQL querying to derive KIPs
+- Data cleaning and transformation with Python Pandas and Numpy
+- Visualisation of KPIs with Python Matplotlib and Seaborn

 ### 📌 Key Requirements Implemented